Rewiring Your Brain: 7 Ways to Get a Better Sleep at Night –

 Getting a long and restful sleep is like a dream come true.
-But in reality, many are struggling from sticking to a healthy bedtime routine causing them to sleep late or sleep for shorter periods.
-The way you think about sleep is one thing to blame.
+But in reality, many are ignoring a healthy bedtime routine causing them to sleep late or sleep for shorter periods.
+The way you think about sleep is often the cause of these problems.

 Your quality of sleep can be affected by how you think about it and how you prioritize it.
-If you think sleep is just a part of your daily task and not on top of your priority list, you will have a hard time falling asleep.
-You should have the mindset that when you go to bed, your body should relax and your mind needs to let go of everything you have done within the day so you can slowly but surely doze off.
+If you think sleep is just a part of your daily routine and not on top of your priority list, you will have a hard time falling asleep.
+A healthier mindset when you go to bed would be to allow your body to relax and your mind to let go of everything you have done during the day so you can slowly but surely doze off.

-If you are looking to improve your sleep and improve your bedtime routines, consider changing your mindset about sleeping.
+If you are looking to improve your sleep and improve your bedtime routine, consider changing your mindset about sleeping.
 Here are tips to help you rewire your brain.

 Change Your Attitude About Sleep

-Learning how to see sleep in a different light will help remind yourself of the importance of getting healthy enough and quality sleep to your life.
-Treat sleep as a priority that will help heal and restore your body.
+Learning how to see sleep will help remind you of the importance of getting adequate healthy, quality sleep in your life.
+Treating sleep as a priority will help heal and restore your body.

-Begin by coming up with views about sleep such as:
+Begin by forming healthy beliefs about sleep, such as:

 - Falling asleep is easy.

 - Sleeping is something I enjoy because it rejuvenates my body.

 Whether you are improving your performance at work or in school, losing weight, or trying to look better or healthier, quality sleep is an important matter.
 Viewing sleep as a goal can help improve your sleep habits.
 To help establish these thoughts, say them out loud and think about them before you hit the bed.
 Think about how relaxing and peaceful your bed is and why sleeping can be a pleasant thing.